SchemeSpheres has been tested in GNU/Linux and OS X. You will need the following software installed:

 Gambit recommends using GCC instead of LLVM for compiling its source.
 We need to install it with Homebrew:

-Now we can compile Gambit explicitly using GCC:
+Now we can compile Gambit explicitly using GCC.
+Substitute with your GCC version.

 Note: Even though Homebrew is a very convenient way of installing Gambit, unfortunately it changes the way Gambit's directories are organized.
 It also removes the ability to tune Gambit's configuration, so SchemeSpheres doesn't support this way of installing Gambit at the moment.
 We will use Homebrew just for GCC.